ZetangForward/CMD-Context-aware-Model-self-Detoxification/README.md

 ## Detox-Chain
 ### Preprocess
-Here we will create the span dataset for training of Span-CNN.
+Here we will create the span dataset for training Span-CNN.
 ```
 cd span_cnn